 Service & Advocacy

-The mission of the Joliet Zonta Club of the Joliet Area is to advance the status of women locally and globally.
-The club, made up of professional women in the Joliet area, is a service based and raises funds through their annual February fundraiser.
+The mission of the Zonta Club of the Joliet Area is to advance the status of women locally and globally.
+The club, made up of professional women in the Joliet area, is a service based and raises funds through annual fundraisers.
 The money Zonta raises goes toward scholarships, international projects, and local charities.